ALB37/41-Socket-IO/README.md

 #### Backend
 * Add Socket IO to your backend, with a means for adding subscriber handlers
 * Subscribe to events dispatched from the frontend
-  * In your subscibers publish data to the frontends to update the chat
+  * In your subscribers publish data to the frontends to update the chat
 * You do not need to store data to a database.
 It's OK to store data in the global state of the server for now.